 Hundreds of thousands of small business owners across the nation trust us to protect their work vehicles and livelihoods.
-Each get customized coverage to match their unique needs whether they own a landscaping business in Dover or an electrical contracting business in Wilmington.
+Each gets customized coverage to match their unique needs, whether they own a landscaping business in Dover or an electrical contracting business in Wilmington.

 Several factors affect the cost of your Delaware commercial auto policy, including your:

 Some industries have more risk than others.
 A painter who carries tools and equipment to various job sites every day can expect to pay more than a consultant who runs occasional errands.

 Your vehicle’s size and use affect your rate.
 A heavy concession vehicle with a grill and refrigerator will likely have a higher premium than a small catering van with minimal equipment.